Your Cat’s Erratic Zoomies — Explained

-Your cat appears to be training for a role as a stunt double.
+Your cat seems to be training for a role as a stunt double, and you’re starting to think you shouldn’t have let them watch Jackass Forever with you.
 The little daredevil leaps from the top of the refrigerator onto the counter, teeters on the edge for a second, then races up the stairs, and down again, before attempting the grand finale — a gravity-defying leap in pursuit of the spinning ceiling fan.
 Before you know it, the circuit has ended as quickly as it began.

-The scientific name for these bursts of hyperactivity is Frenetic Random Activity Periods but cat owners call them zoomies.
-“Zoomies are a natural behavior,” says Dr. Niwako Ogata, BVSc, PhD, DACVB, and director of the Purdue Animal Behavior Clinic at Purdue University.
+The scientific name for these bursts of hyperactivity is Frenetic Random Activity Periods — but they are known by cat parents everywhere as “zoomies.”
+“Zoomies are a natural behavior,” Dr. Niwako Ogata, director of the Purdue Animal Behavior Clinic at Purdue University, says.
 “But your schedule might be reinforcing the pattern.”
 Your cat spends up to 16 hours a day sleeping.
 After such uninterrupted rest (must be nice), they need to stretch their legs — and quickly — so they can get back to their cat nap.

 Zoomies tend to happen on a predictable schedule, either first thing in the morning or late at night.
 Dr. Ogata believes there are usually things happening in the environment to trigger the behavior.
 For instance, mice are most active between sunset and sunrise.
 Your cat might hear movement and their natural hunting instinct will kick in, causing them to tear around the house in search of prey.
 Or, your cat could just be eager to interact with you after a long day of napping and working, respectively.
-That’s why, definitely not mice.
+You can at least tell yourself that’s why.

 After a day of Zoom meetings, the last thing you want to deal with are zoomies.
 We get it.
 Dr. Ogata suggests scheduling regular playtime that coincides with these bursts of energy.
 Laser pointers and other interactive toys will help burn off steam while letting you bond with your cat.
 Indulging in your cat’s behavior (on your terms, sort of) also lowers the odds that your cat will act up again after you settle in for the night.